MicrosoftDocs/ATADocs/ATPDocs/event-id-reference.md

 ---

-*Applies to: Azure Threat Protection*
+*Applies to: Azure Advanced Threat Protection*

-# ATP event ID reference
+# Azure ATP event ID reference

 The Azure ATP cloud service event viewer logs events for ATP.
 This article provides a list of event IDs and provides a description of each.